 Mental Health Advocate and Strategist | Top 50 TEDx Speaker

-With over six million views, Mark Henick’s TEDx talk, “Why We Choose Suicide,” is among the most watched in the world.
-His story of searching for “the man in the light brown jacket” who saved his life from a teenage suicide attempt captured global attention, and when he learned of products being sold on Amazon that promoted suicide, his successful online petition to have them removed garnered tens of thousands of signatures.
-Henick has dedicated his life from an early age to opening minds and creating change.
-His talks are informed by his direct experience with stigma and the mental health care system, and he brings his diverse and unique perspective to every audience as someone who has been a patient, a professional, a policy influencer, and a public figure in the mental health system.
+Having been viewed and shared millions of times, Mark Henick’s TEDx talk, “Why We Choose Suicide,” is among the most watched in the world.
+He has dedicated his life from an early age to opening minds and creating change when it comes to mental health.
+His talks are informed by his direct experience and explore his diverse and unique perspective as someone who has been a patient, professional, policy influencer, and public figure in the mental health system.